 If your store hasn’t changed in a decade, it needs an update.
-A fresh store front and key interior changes can improve store awareness and increase foot traffic.
-There are many ways to improve your store image.
-Consider the exterior, interior and digital image your store and your employees project.
+A fresh store front and key interior changes improves store awareness and increases foot traffic.
+There are many ways to improve your store image and curb appeal.
+First, consider the exterior, interior and digital image your store and your employees project.

 Nine Ways to Improve Your Store Image

 - Curbside Extras.
 Depending on your neighborhood, consider adding flowers in urns on either side of your door.
 Or a chalkboard sandwich board to advertise and sometimes just delight passersby.
-A chalkboard sandwich board also doubles as a perfect social media content generator.
-Take a picture of it and post it to your media of choice.
+A chalkboard sandwich board also doubles as a social media content generator.
+First, take a picture of it.
+Then post it to your media channel of choice.
 Even sidewalk chalk can add humor and interest on the sidewalk outside your door.
 Welcome people in or give them a smile on the way out.

 - Vaporize Standing Around.
 If customers walk into your shop and see employees leaning and bored, there is an immediate lack of energy in your store.
-Employees need to both be busy and look busy to keep energy levels high in the store.
+Employees who are busy keep energy levels high in the store.
 Customers who see bored employees through the window or door are less likely to enter simply because of the anticipation of poor customer service.
 Employees need reasonable tasks like cleaning, organizing and merchandising to keep your store looking fresh and entice customers inside to shop.

 - Showcase Click and Collect.
 If you allow customers to order online and collect at the store, make sure the storefront holding area is clean and well branded.
 Your click and collect bins or lockers should be well signed to help other customers learn about your newest service.

 - Bags and Packing Materials.
-If unboxing videos on YouTube have taught us anything, it is that post-purchase messaging and reinforcement is a critical part of the brand experience.
+If unboxing videos on YouTube have taught us anything, it is that post-purchase is a critical part of the brand experience.
 Your bags should be durable and well designed.
-Your shopping bag is one of the few store branded elements that leave the store with your customers.
+Your shopping bag is a store-branded element that leave the store with your customers.
+So, is it something they will carry with pride?
+Did you purchase it for its quality?
 Bags that are re-used become additional exposure for your brand.
-If you think of bags and boxes only as expense items, you are missing a marketing opportunity.
+So if you think of bags and boxes only as expense items, you are missing a marketing opportunity.
 Online shipping boxes are one of the few ways to become memorable to your customers.
 Your bags and boxes are more than a transportation tool.
 Used correctly, they become extensions of your brand into the marketplace.

 - Hold Events & Classes.Of course, it has to be relevant.
 While you may have enough room to hold a yoga class, that is discouraged unless yoga enthusiasts are your key customers.
 The content of your events can become part of an email campaign and could fuel a dozen social media posts.
 As you look to combat online encroachment, events are one way that brick and mortar stores can push back against low priced online sellers.